LenShustek/Eudora_fix_mbx/README.txt

 If the mailbox name ends with ".mbx", it is removed.
 That allows the program to be run by dragging and dropping the mailbox file onto the program's icon.
-The downside of doing that is that the status report at the end will disaappear before you can read it.
+The downside of doing that is that an error reported at the end will disaappear before you can read it.
 The "fix_mbx" batch file recommended in instructions.txt helps with that, and it makes backup files, so try drag-and-dropping onto the batch file's icon instead.

 The translations.txt file is expected to be in the current directory.

-A status report about what changes were made is appended to the file Eudora_fix_mbx.log, unless you have specified "options nologging".
+A status report about what changes were made (or what errors were found) is appended to the file Eudora_fix_mbx.log, unless you have specified "options nologging".

 The program returns the following values, which can be tested as %ERRORLEVEL% in a batch file:
-   0 no errors, and changes were made to the mailbox or table-of-contents file 1 no errors, and no changes were made to either file 8 a serious error occurred but no changes were made to either file 12 a serious error occurred and changes might have been made to one of the files
+   0 no errors, and changes were made to the mailbox and/or the table-of-contents file 1 no errors, and no changes were made to either file 8 a serious error occurred but no changes were made to either file 12 a serious error occurred and changes might have been made to one of the files